Bushycargo/discordBot/README.md

 # discordBot
-Discord bot writtern in Java
+Discord bot written in Java

 Cheeky little discord bot written in Java using JDA.